Machine Maintenance History Card

 What Should Be Included in a Machine Maintenance History Card?

-The specific information that is included in a machine maintenance history card will vary depending on the type of machine and the needs of your business.
+The specific information that is included in a machine maintenance history card will vary depending on the type of machine and the needs of your equipment business.
 However, some of the most common items include:

 While the format of maintenance history cards can vary across organizations and the type of machinery, certain key components are universally present.
 A standard maintenance history card includes: